-This session will explore the use of Savings Groups among vulnerable populations, particularly during crisis situations.
-It will demonstrate how a cash transfer program run by ACDI/VOCA for Ebola-affected households provided important cash infusions to existing Savings Groups, thereby creating favorable conditions for the survival of micro enterprises.
-It will also look at Youth Savings Groups for Congolese boys and girls in refugee camps in Rwanda set up by Plan International.
+This session explored the use of Savings Groups among vulnerable populations, particularly during crisis situations.
+It demonstrated how a cash transfer program run by ACDI/VOCA for Ebola-affected households provided important cash infusions to existing Savings Groups, thereby creating favorable conditions for the survival of micro enterprises.
+It also looked at Youth Savings Groups for Congolese boys and girls in refugee camps in Rwanda set up by Plan International.
 These helped youth build productive assets and provided training support on entrepreneurship and adolescent life skills delivered in safe-space environments.

 Cash transfers (CTs) are increasingly popular among actors committed to improving opportunities for highly vulnerable people.
 CT programs are expanding beyond meeting basic needs to encompass broader development goals and seeking innovative ways for recipients to leverage CTs.
-This session addresses how Savings Groups (SGs) and CT programs can combine to improve the wellbeing and long-term resilience of CT recipients and strengthen the performance and sustainability of the group itself.
-Panelists will present current innovations that aim to effectively layer CTs with SGs, and then engage with the audience to identify gaps and jointly brainstorm approaches to closing them.
+This session addressed how Savings Groups (SGs) and CT programs can combine to improve the wellbeing and long-term resilience of CT recipients and strengthen the performance and sustainability of the group itself.
+Panelists presented current innovations that aim to effectively layer CTs with SGs, and engaged with the audience to identify gaps and jointly brainstorm approaches to closing them.

-This session will explore the central role savings groups can play in achieving SDG1, serving as accessible delivery mechanisms for complex, large-scale ultra-poor graduation programs around the world.
-In particular, this session will consider why savings groups provide effective platforms for multi-dimensional development interventions; why they are especially suitable for reaching vulnerable and extreme poor populations, and what key operational lessons and takeaways are available based on national social protection programs for the poorest, that leverage Savings Groups.
+This session explored the central role savings groups can play in achieving SDG1, serving as accessible delivery mechanisms for complex, large-scale ultra-poor graduation programs around the world.
+In particular, this session considered why savings groups provide effective platforms for multi-dimensional development interventions, why they are especially suitable for reaching vulnerable and extreme poor populations, and what key operational lessons and takeaways are available based on national social protection programs for the poorest, that leverage Savings Groups.
 Panelists will draw insights from their diverse experiences delivering Graduation globally, from NGO, donor, and Government perspectives.

 While a lower proportion of women in all regions of the world have formal savings compared to men, a growing body of evidence suggests that informal options such as Savings Groups can help women improve resilience and wellbeing.
 What does the rigorous evidence base tell us about women’s savings preferences and the impact of Savings Groups on outcomes for women?
 How might savings groups be leveraged for gender transformative outcomes?
-Drawing from randomized evaluations of savings interventions and beyond, J-PAL and IPA will present findings from their affiliated researchers which help address some of these open questions.
+Drawing from randomized evaluations of savings interventions and beyond, J-PAL and IPA presented findings from their affiliated researchers, which helped address some of these open questions.

 Commercial/transactional sex among young women is one of the drivers of HIV/AIDS worldwide and yet there is surprisingly little information on the financial lives of Female Sex Workers (FSWs).
-In this workshop, researchers will present findings from a Financial Diaries exercise in Cote d'Ivoire that aims to inform the design and implementation of appropriate programming for this population.
-Practitioners will then learn how a program in Zimbabwe has used Savings Groups and a work readiness program to build financial and employability skills among FSWs, promote alternative livelihood pathways, and create platforms of service delivery for the provision of wrap-around services.
+In this workshop, researchers presented findings from a Financial Diaries exercise in Cote d'Ivoire that aimed to inform the design and implementation of appropriate programming for this population.
+Practitioners then learned how a program in Zimbabwe used Savings Groups and a work readiness program to build financial and employability skills among FSWs, promote alternative livelihood pathways, and create platforms of service delivery for the provision of wrap-around services.

 Savings Groups have proven to be an effective platform to improve access to basic financial services.
 Women members have long highlighted the need to address the lack of access to quality reproductive health services and products which are essential to transforming women's and girl's social and economic roles.
 In Mali and Benin, Oxfam and Grameen Foundation are testing new models which include education, linkages to service providers and health financing to improve women's reproductive health.
 Early indications show that these pilot programs are a potential game changer —the use of the savings groups network to improve reproductive health service access.